sashakid/ios-guide/README.md

     ...
 }
 ```
 Here, the `populate_array` function takes a function pointer as its third parameter, and calls it to get the values to populate the array with.
-We've written the callback `getNextRandomValue`, which returns a random-ish value, and passed a pointer to it to `populate_array`. `populate_array` will call our callback function 10 times and assign the returned values to the elements in the given array.
+We've written the callback `getNextRandomValue`, which returns a randomish value, and passed a pointer to it to `populate_array`. `populate_array` will call our callback function 10 times and assign the returned values to the elements in the given array.

 __Example 2__